Roche rallies as European shares hold steady before ECB meeting

 By Danilo Masoni

-MILAN, Oct 22 European shares were steady on Thursday, with solid earnings from drugmaker Roche supporting markets, while investors eyed a European Central Bank news conference later in the day for signs of more monetary support.
+MILAN, Oct 22 European shares were steady on Thursday, with solid earnings from drugmaker Roche supporting markets, while investors eyed a European Central Bank meeting later in the day for signs of more monetary support.

-Both the pan-European FTSEurofirst 300 index and the euro zone's blue-chip Euro STOXX 50 index were up by between 0.1 and 0.2 percent.
+Both the pan-European FTSEurofirst 300 index and the euro zone's blue-chip Euro STOXX 50 index were flat ahead of the ECB meeting.

-The ECB kept interest rates unchanged at a record low at its meeting, but many investors were awaiting a news conference later by ECB head Mario Draghi for any sign that the ECB might offer more support for the euro zone's economy.
+The euro zone's central bank is likely to keep the door open for more monetary stimulus but stop short of taking new policy steps at its meeting on Thursday, as it awaits fresh indications of the outlook for inflation in the bloc.

-Analysts say the euro zone's central bank is likely to keep the door open for more monetary stimulus as it awaits fresh indications of the outlook for inflation in the bloc.
+"Today we can expect trade to be choppy ahead of the ECB.
+But the fact that European shares are flat to slightly positive after declines at Wall Street overnight reflects a recovery of sentiment," Anthilia Capital Partners fund manager Giuseppe Sersale said.

 "Roche reported a good third quarter with pleasing set of sales figures," said BAADER Helvea Equity Research in a note, while Natixis upgraded the stock to 'buy' from 'neutral'.